 “When you rush things in Trenton, bad things happen,” said Brandon McKoy, President of the progressive think tank NJ Policy Perspective.
 They also analyzed the cannabis tax revenue projections.

-Cannabis Market Complications
+New Jersey Cannabis Market Complications

 In the initial ruling, MPX NJ won a bid for some autonomy from iAnthus in a lawsuit they launched that was heard in Monmouth Superior Court yesterday.
 It is unclear how this will impact the opening of Be

 While the delay is unfortunate, it is also not unprecedented.
-California and Massachusetts legalized cannabis in 2016 and took till 2018 for their adult-use cannabis markets to open.
+California and Massachusetts legalized cannabis in 2016 and it took till 2018 for their adult-use cannabis markets to open.